02 NCAC 34 .0313 REGISTERED TECHNICIAN'S IDENTIFICATION CARDS/TRAINING MATERIALS

 (5) license number and phase(s) of licensee;

-(6) age, weight, height, color of hair and eyes of registrant;
+(6) age, weight, height, color of hair, and eyes of registrant;

-(7) job classification of card holder;
+(7) job classification of card holder; and

 (8) issuance date, expiration date, and license year covered by card.